MPIB/arc-vr/Packages/com.avr.core/Documentation/tutorials/quickstart_tutorial_1.md

 It should list the arc-vr packages you have installed (only arc-vr-core) and present you with 4 buttons.
 Click the 4th (the right-most one) to open an 'ARC-VR Console' window.
 Alternatively, you can also just click on `AVR > Open DevConsole`.

 This developer's console is a useful tool which is fully available inside the Unity Editor but also during runtime.
 It can also allow you to make some on-the-fly changes during runtime, should you have to.
 Type, for instance, `toggle Plane` and press Enter.
 If you have an object called 'Plane' in your scene it should be toggled from active, to inactive.
-If you want to add commands of your own or get more familiar with this useful tool, take a look at the [DevConsole documentation page](https://www.TODO.com).
+If you want to add commands of your own or get more familiar with this useful tool, take a look at the @ref AVR.Core.AVR_DevConsole "DevConsole documentation".